Rethinking Secularism from the Global South

 Share This Article

-Professor at Centre for Comparative Politics and Political Theory, Jawaharlal Nehru University, Delhi.
-Her latest book is Secularism as Misdirection: Critical Thought from the Global South (DUP 2024).
-Author of several books on feminism and politics, she is a regular commentator on contemporary issues on the collective blog kafila.online (of which she is one of the founders) and is active in democratic politics in India.
-She has translated fiction and non-fiction from Hindi and Malayalam into English, and from Malayalam into Hindi, and received the AK Ramanujan Award for translation instituted by Katha.
+Professor at the Centre for Comparative Politics and Political Theory, Jawaharlal Nehru University, Delhi.
+An author of several books on feminism and politics, she is active in democratic politics in India.
+She has translated works across Hindi, Malayalam, and English, receiving the AK Ramanujan Award for translation.